Siceth/Stratus-Stat-Utilities/README.md

 * Setting a nonzero **DELAY** allows you to request win predictor statistics in tandem with the beginning of the current match.
 Setting the delay to zero asks for match input instead.
 * **HEADLESS_MODE** is used for automatic scraping and logging for other applications to hook into.
 Program will dump standard output into output.log and complete_output.log when enabled.
 * **REALTIME_MODE** (dependent on HEADLESS_MODE being active) will run a headless cycle every 15 seconds, regardless of match status.
-* Last but not least, **UNIXBOT** will pull data from the unixfox API for live player data to circumvent problems with native Stratus match information
+* Last but not least, **UNIXBOT** will pull data from the unixfox API for live player data to circumvent problems with native Stratus match information.

 ### index.php
 * **$cacheDir** should point to a pre-existing directory with proper permissions already established.
 All of the data requests coming through your mirror will be stored there.